swiss-ssi-group/TrinsicV2AspNetCore/README.md

 ## Debugging and setup

-Setup the trinsic.id Ecosystem by creating an account and following the instructions of the documentation.
+Setup the trinsic.id Ecosystem by creating an account and following the instructions in the documentation.

 ### TrinsicV2WebWallet